 12. Spectroscopic phenomena observed at high concentrations of optically active dopants - energy transfer between ions, exchange-coupled ion pairs, concentration quenching of luminescence.

 - Study Objective:

-Knowledge: ^^Theoretical and experimental knowledge of optical spectroscopy of color centers, rare-earth ions and transition metal ions in dielectric materials, physical basis of the experimental techniques used in optical spectroscopy of solids. ^^Skills: ^^Ability to explain and predict spectroscopic properties of optically active centers formed in solids by various point defects and impurity ions and to apply methods of optical spectroscopy to non-destructive diagnostics of solids in material research.
+Ability to explain and predict spectroscopic properties of optically active centers formed in solids by various point defects and impurity ions and to apply methods of optical spectroscopy to non-destructive diagnostics of materials.